fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 9. It wouldn't allow them to **prime themselves properly**.
 10. It wouldn't allow them to prime themselves to do their jobs upon their graduation.
 11. It wouldn't allow them to enrich their experience.
+12. food:
+    1. Obesity is alarmingly on the rise
+    2. people should cut junk foods from their meals
+    3. people should pay extra attention to **food hygiene**.
+    4. to dismiss extra fat from their body, people should stop eating-out